KRakeesh04/s1/src/content/docs/electrical-fundamentals/16-3-phase-system.md

 ## Why 3-phase?

-So that the current can be distributed into 3 wires instead of just 1.
+- The current can be distributed into 3 wires instead of just 1.
   There is a maximum limit of how much current a wire can carry.
+- Economical as less amount of wires.
+  3-phase system requires $4$ wires ($3$ if balanced) while single phase system requires $6$.

+The phases are denoted by $\text{R},\text{Y},\text{B}$ in that order. $ $

 ## Balanced 3-phase

-The phases are denoted by $\text{R},\text{Y},\text{B}$ in that order. $ $
+A 3-phase system is said to be balanced **iff**:

+- Supply is balanced
+- Loads are the same in each phase

 ### Power source

-A 3-phase power source produce 3 phase voltages of equal rms value, but with
-$120°$ phase difference. $ $
+A 3-phase power source which produces 3 phase voltages of equal rms value, but with $120°$ phase difference. $ $

 ### Phasor diagram